Uncertainty Quantification, Autonomous Data Acquisition, and HPC Bayesian Optimization

 Lawrence Berkeley National Laboratory

-gpCAM is primarily a project concerned with HPC stochastic function approximation, optimization, and autonomous experimentation.
-It is also an API and software designed to make autonomous data acquisition and analysis for experiments and simulations faster, simpler, and more widely available.
-The tool is based on a flexible and powerful Gaussian process regression at the core.
-The flexibility stems from the modular design of gpCAM which allows the user to implement and import their own Python functions to customize and control almost every aspect of the software.
-That makes it possible to easily tune the algorithm to account for various kinds of physics and other domain knowledge and to identify and find interesting features and functional characteristics.
-A specialized function optimizer in gpCAM can take advantage of HPC architectures for fast analysis time and reactive autonomous data acquisition.
+gpCAM is primarily a project for HPC stochastic function approximation, uncertainty quantification, (Bayesian) optimization, decision-making under uncertainty, and autonomous experimentation.
+It is also an API and software designed to make uncertainty quantification, decision-making, and autonomous data acquisition and analysis for experiments and simulations faster, simpler, and more widely available.
+The tool is based on a flexible and powerful Gaussian process (GP) regression at its core.
+The flexibility stems from the modular design of gpCAM, which closely follows the mathematical structure of GPs, allowing the user to implement and import their own Python functions to customize and control almost every aspect of the software.
+That makes it easy to tune the algorithm to account for various kinds of physics and other domain knowledge, perform UQ on arbitrary domains, and identify and find interesting features and functional characteristics.
+A specialized methodology embedded in gpCAM, called gp2Scale, enables exact GP inference on millions of data points.

 gpCAM is implemented using torch and DASK for fast training and predictions on distributed compute architecture